novnishtha/kind-multi-node-cluster/README.md

 ```

 3) Load the image into the Kind cluster (imagePullPolicy is `Never`):

+   OR Can also use pre-built Docker Image (nishtha304/pyspark-jobs:latest)
 ```
 kind load docker-image pyspark-jobs:latest

+kind load docker-image nishtha304/pyspark-jobs:latest
 ```

 4) Submit a Spark job (choose any ONE of the following at a time):